ChrisJAllan/vr-video-player-overlay/README.md

 * Press the select/back button on an xbox controller while the application is focused
 * Send a SIGUSR1 signal to the application, using the following command: `killall -USR1 vr-video-player`

-You can zoom the view with the Q and E keys when the vr-video-player is focused.
+You can zoom the view with alt + Q/E.

 You can launch vr-video-player without any arguments to show a list of all arguments.